Kruemelbahn/DISPA/README.md

 Version 2.5 Bugfix for vehicleaddress reading from QR-Code.<br>
             New: Transfer Decodersteps to FREDI without valid vehicleaddress.<br>

+Version 2.6 Bugfix for short vehicleaddress reading from QR-Code and transfer to FREDI.<br>

 In Dispa.ino you can select whether the software should be compiled for usage with LCD or OLED.<br>

 DispaSetup is a small utility for testing OLED and keyboard.<br>